Super Bowl XXXVII: Tampa Bay Buccaneers

-Gruden had trouble getting the offense in sync during his first year as Tampa Bay's head coach.
+Gruden had trouble getting the offense in sync during his first year as the Buccaners' head coach.
 In 2002, the Buccaneers ranked 25th in the league in total yards gained (5,222).
 Quarterback Brad Johnson made the Pro Bowl, completing 281 out of 451 passes for 3,049 yards, 22 touchdowns, and six interceptions.
 Running back Michael Pittman led the team in rushing with 718 yards and one touchdown, and added 477 receiving yards.
 Pro Bowl fullback Mike Alstott had 548 rushing yards and five touchdowns, and also had 242 receiving yards and two touchdowns.
 Wide receiver Keyshawn Johnson led the team with 1,088 receiving yards and five touchdowns, while wide receiver Keenan McCardell had 670 receiving yards and six touchdowns.

 The Buccaneers' defense was still the strength of the team, leading the NFL in total defense (252.8 yards per game), pass defense (155.6 yards per game), points allowed (12.3 points per game), passing touchdowns allowed (10), interceptions (31), and opponent passer rating (48.4).
 Brooks, Lynch, Sapp, and defensive end Simeon Rice all had Pro Bowl years.
 Brooks led the team with 87 tackles and excelled at pass coverage, recording five interceptions and four total touchdowns (an NFL record for a linebacker).
 The defense as a whole had nine total touchdowns during the regular season and playoffs.
 Rice led the team with 15.5 sacks.
 Sapp recorded 7.5 sacks and two interceptions.
 Cornerback Brian Kelly was also a big asset, leading the team with eight interceptions.